-I wanted to write this article because I am noticing a difference between what I thought was important in life and things that seem important to us now that we are permanently “on the road”.
+Roving retirement gives you a unique perspective on what is important and necessary in life.
+I wrote this article because I have noticed a difference between what I thought was important in life and things that seem important to us now that we are permanently “on the road”.

 I am so tired of being uncomfortable.
 Uncomfortable in buses, on airplanes, in hotels, in cars and in chairs.
 When you go on vacation for a few weeks, you are excited about everything that’s different from home, and, of course, you know you’ll be going home in a week or two.
 We don’t have that luxury.
 Right now, I’m sitting on a bed, without enough pillows behind my back, writing this article.
 I can’t wait to try to straighten up when I finish. 🙂